kislyuk/yq/README.rst

  4 entries instead of 2.
 A filter that expects all array entries to be mappings may break due to the presence of string metadata keys.
 Check your jq filter for compatibility/semantic validity when using the ``-Y`` option.

+yq does not support passing YAML comments into the JSON representation used by jq, or roundtripping such comments.

 XML support
 -----------
 ``yq`` also supports XML.
 The ``yq`` package installs an executable, ``xq``, which